Is Asset Protection Legal?

-Not if the assets are inside a properly formed asset protection plan and in the proper jurisdiction.
+Not if the assets are inside a properly formed asset protection plan, if they are located in the proper jurisdiction, if you do not have control over the assets in your asset protection plan, and if your asset protection plan was established at a time when you had no creditors or potential claims against you.
 While a U.S. court can order that assets held offshore be used to satisfy a judgment, those orders are simply disregarded by the offshore trustees.
 If a plaintiff wants to attack your offshore plan abroad, they will face a shortened two year statute of limitations, a litigation system that does not allow contingency attorney fees, upfront costs, and they will have to prove their case “beyond a reasonable doubt.”
 It’s a pretty tough burden, and I know of no case that has successfully challenged a Cook Islands trust in the Cook Islands.

 I have insurance, so why should I be worried about asset protection planning?